julienbonnet50/datasetGenerator/README.md

 # datasetGenerator

-datasetGenerator is dataset generic generator with any types and any level of nest made in scala 2.12.
+**datasetGenerator** is dataset generic generator with any types and any level of nest made in scala 2.12.

 It will firstly generate a schema, depending on type mentionned and level of nest required.
 Then generate for every field of any types a random value.

+## Conf

 You can use /dataset/datasetArgs/conf.scala to set your configurations and just launch the spark-shell after checked all prerequired.